chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 Prior to 0.12, the only way to create multiple resources was using count parameter.

 ---
-name: interpolations-3
+name: expressions-3
-Interpolations - Loops
+Expressions - Loops
 -------------------------